 There are 1,265 spaces in three parking lots.
 Pay parking is in effect at the Anacortes Terminal.

-Off-peak rates go into effect Wednesday, October 1 through April 30, 2015
+Peak rates are in effect May 1 through September 30, 2015

 Cost will be as follows:

 - 2 days (24-48 hours) - $20.00

 - One week (7 days/168 hours) - $40.00

 - 9 days - $60.00

 - 10 days - $70.00